GoMart

 GoMart, Inc. is a convenience store chain based in Gassaway, West Virginia.
-The company currently operates over 100 stores in most of the state of West Virginia, and border areas of Virginia, Kentucky, and Ohio.
-All Go-Mart stations are unbranded.
+The company currently operates over 100 stores in most of the state of West Virginia, and border areas of Virginia and Ohio.
+Most Go-Mart stations are unbranded.
 Go-Mart is the 53rd-largest convenience store chain in the United States.

 History

 1914–1970s: Precursor

 Go-Mart traces its history to 1914 when brothers Fred, Charles and Rod Heater, operating as the Heater Oil Co., began selling axle grease, kerosene and other petroleum products to farms and businesses in central West Virginia, using flat-bottomed boats on the Little Kanawha River.

 By the early 1920s the Heater brothers were operating bulk plants along railroad lines, and following the Great Depression and the death of Charles Heater, Fred Heater decided to centralize the business in Gassaway, where it is headquartered today.
 In the early 1960s, Fred Heater's health was failing and he sold the business to his sons, John, William and James.